CawaMS/Aspire_eShop_redis-WIP/README.md

     ```

-## Running the project in Azure using Azure Managed Redis (Preview) B1
+## Running the project in Azure using Azure Managed Redis (Preview) B5
-The B1 SKU is designed for quick dev/test scenario in Azure.
+This sample uses two AMR instances.
+One B5 OSS Clustering mode for session store and performance scenarios, and another Enterprise clustering mode for using RediSearch module for Vector Similarity Search.

 1. Download this repository
     ```